Local Information Centre and Frequently Asked Questions

 Information is provided by our team who will be pleased to assist with any queries you may have between the hours of 9.00 a.m. and 4.30 p.m.
 Monday to Friday.

-We also sell a range of Cirencester souvenirs, including greetings cards by local artist Tracey Elphick, and local produce including Winstones ice-creams and Siddington Mill honey.
+We also sell a range of Cirencester souvenirs, including local books, greetings cards by Cirencester based artist Tracey Elphick, and local produce including Winstones ice-creams and Siddington Mill honey.

 New In!
 Cirencester From Old Photographs, The Bingham Legacy by David and Linda Viner, and postcards featuring images from the Bingham Library Trust.

 Q1.
 Who do I speak to with regard to Housing and Council Tax Benefits?